Simple Family Organization:

 - Your personal calendar/agenda.

 Q: Why do you look at two weeks at a time?

 A: Our primary focus is to share schedules, get organized, and prepare everyone for what to expect in the immediate week ahead.
-However, we all take a peek at the following weekend and week to prevent last-minute surprises at the early part of the following week.
+However, we all take a peek at the following ten days (weekend + week that follows) to prevent last-minute surprises at the early part of the following week.